Updated on 12/04/2020

 Those who, more specifically, love delay pedals, are even luckier: the decade that just ended saw an explosion of devices and new technology that made this effect better sounding and more tweakable and portable than ever.
 In the last few years, things have gotten even more interesting with granular synthesis entering the arena, making echo and delay pedals one of the most inspiring and playful niches for creative musicians and effect designers alike.

-Finding the Best Delay Pedals for Your Needs
+What’s the Best Delay Pedals for Your Needs?

 A delay pedal simply replicates your guitar’s input signal.
 So why is choosing one so difficult?

 The short answer is “variety.”
 Electronic delay, or echo, has been around since the late 1940s, when it was produced mechanically, using audiotape.
 In the roughly 70 years since then, it’s become available in a range of analog and digital circuits and with an increasingly varied set of features.

 We’re not going to get into the specifics of how delay pedals work—you can go here for that—but suffice to say, delay has become one of the most common effects available today, even if it is available in an uncommonly diverse number of flavors.